These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 Advantages:

-• You keep control over pacing when you’re using your fingers.
-There’s less of a rush, and agents have more time to prepare for calls.
+- You keep control over pacing when you’re using your fingers.
+There’s less rush, and agents have more time to prepare for calls.

-• With the removal of any dialer system, there is a lower regulatory risk.
-The chance of delay between call connection and an agent speaking is removed, as it’s just like a normal phone call.
+- With the removal of any dialer system, there is a lower regulatory risk.
+There is no delay between the call connection and an agent speaking, as it’s just like a normal phone call.

 Disadvantages:

-• You lose all the benefits of using power dialer features.
-You revert back to time-consuming processes and become less productive.
+- You lose all the benefits of using the power dialer features.
+You revert to time-consuming processes, becoming less productive.

-• By having to manually dial every number, expect to experience higher labor costs and more agent idle time.
+- By having to dial every number manually, you can you can expect to incur higher labor costs and increased agent idle time.
 The time spent dialing and redialing after misdials all adds up.

 2. Click to dial